 Sure, in the short term using behaviors is helpful, because it diminishes the ick you may experience with shame.
 But if your long term goal is to get rid of this eating disorder, using behaviors now could lead to more shame later.

 Here’s an example of the way that works:

 I start out feeling shameful about my body and how disgusting I think it is.
 I decide I shouldn’t eat because I am not worthy of food, and if I eat, I will obviously be even more loathsome than I am.
 However, because I’m human, eventually my body will need food, and because I have denied it for so long, I lose control and eat way more than I'd planned.
 Afterward, I feel immense bouts of shame about losing control and overeating.
 Once again, I am disgusted with myself and therefore decide not to eat in order to feel better.
 And the cycle starts again…

 Now, that was just me choosing restricting and overeating as my behaviors.
 I could have put any behavior into that cycle, and it would have worked out just as well.

 Figuring out how to deal with shame and not use behaviors is going to be an important and personal decision for you.
 I love to look to ideas given by Brené Brown, since her work as a researcher has been focused on shame.
 To deal with shame effectively, Brené suggests you talk to yourself like you would a loved one.
 Reach out to someone you trust, and share your story.
 According to her, shame cannot survive being spoken.

 If you are not familiar with Brené’s work, I encourage you to click the links below and watch her TED Talks and buy her books (Daring Greatly is my favorite).

 My go to tool for dealing with shame is talking it out with someone.
 A therapist is a great person to share your shame talk with.
-If you are in Vancouver, WA or Portland, OR and are in need of a safe, nonjudgmental counselor, please give me a call or fill out this form so we can schedule a free 15-minute phone consultation.
+If you are in Vancouver, WA or Portland, OR and are in need of a safe, nonjudgmental counselor, please click the button below to schedule a free 15-minute phone consultation.